 In short, what Blair seems to be saying here is that he lacked the courage to be evil in first term, so cowardice required that he be good instead; but then he became braver, hurrah for him, and started doing all the bad things he’d wanted to do all along.

 There’s also a pervasive failure to accept responsibility.
-Blair does not mention that he deliberately started an illegal and disastrous war in Iraq — the closes he comes to this is the following passage:
+Blair does not mention that he deliberately started an illegal and disastrous war in Iraq — the closest he comes to this is the following passage:

 Post 9/11 I became convinced that Islamist extremism was the security issue of our time.
 People can agree or disagree with the decisions which I took and the emphasis I put on the partnership with the USA, but I took them not in defiance of progressive politics but in furtherance of them.